elliotperviz/cmms/md/README.md

 of Argon at 94.4 K and 1.374 g cm<sup>-3</sup>.

-The setup of this investigation is based on the paper *Correlations in the Motion of Atoms in Liquid Argon* by A. Rahman, published in 1964.
+The setup of this investigation is based on the paper *Correlations in the Motion of Atoms in Liquid Argon* by A. Rahman, published in 1964. <br>
 [DOI: https://doi.org/10.1103/PhysRev.136.A405]

+For further resources, for example if you want to setup your own LAMMPS simulation, we recommend you to check out the LAMMPS manual.
+It is a complete and well-written resource that you should use to check the proper usage of commands, and how to setup up different types of simulations, and also to find relevant references.
+See the following link: <br>
+docs.lammps.org

 ## Outline
+How to setup a LAMMPS simulation to measure equilibrium properties of a system...

 Step 1 - minimising the potential (no time, no Newton's equations) <br>
 Steps 2-5 - integrate Newton's equations, obtain dynamical trajectory (varying potential, kinetic energy etc. in time)